Randy is a biology teacher at a private Christian school near Lancaster, Pennsylvania. He loves reading, studying, and photography.

 Everyone knows that yard sales are a good way to get rid of unwanted items in their home, but many people do not want to deal with the stress of pricing items for sale.
 After all, how do you know what to charge?
 Are you asking too much or too little?
 Others dread the idea of setting up their folding chair and spending precious hours on their day off to "babysit" their items and occasionally negotiate a sale.
 But there is an easier way.
 I call it the no-stress yard sale.

-Now before we go any further, you must decide.
-Do you enjoy negotiating with a perspective customer about the price of an item?
+Now before we go any further, you must decide whether or not you enjoy negotiating with a prospective customer about the price of an item.
 If it really matters that you collect 50 cents for an item instead of a quarter, then this article is not for you.
-If you have lots of extra time on your hands and like sitting unproductively watching people peruse your stuff then perhaps you also should stop reading now.
+If you have lots of extra time on your hands and like sitting unproductively watching people peruse your stuff, then perhaps you also should stop reading now.

 - Collect your items.
 Look through your home for items you no longer use or need.
 Items should be clean and in good repair.
 While we might be tempted to refer to unwanted items as “junk,” nobody really wants your trash.
 If you have dirty or broken items on display, it will give the impression that you are simply trying to pass off your garbage.
 Keep things looking nice.

 - Like any yard sale, choose your date.
 For us, we join in with our yearly neighborhood yard sale, which brings lots of folks into our neighborhood.
 Someone else takes care of the newspaper ad and the street signage.
 We simply pay the requested monetary donation to the person in charge.
 Remember, the goal is low-stress.

 - Display your items nicely.
 My wife enjoys arranging things on the tables.
 Keep similar items together.
 Tools with tools, toys and games, household items, books, etc.